The time- and mindkeeper — your local-first AI work companion

 Always on your machine.
 Kaisho is local-first — your tasks, time entries, customers, notes and KB live as plain text files in a directory you own.
 Companion and Pro add a hosted sync layer so the mobile PWA and your other devices stay in step, but the source of truth never leaves your laptop.

 Yes — the kanban board, timers, customer/contract budgets, unbilled-entry preview and CSV export are all still there and still maintained.
-The repositioning is what we lead with, not what we removed.
-If you only want a time tracker, Hobby is enough and always will be.
+We lead with the AI memory layer, but nothing underneath it was removed.
+If you only want a time tracker, Local is enough and always will be.

 Because the source of truth and the AI memory both sit on your machine.
 The hosted sync layer for Companion and Pro is a convenience for mobile and cross-device — not a database lock-in.
 You can cancel and keep your data, untouched, in the same directory you started with.